seiko-iwasawa/my-library/README.md

 * [0-1 BFS](/my-library/Graph/0-1%20BFS.cpp) - BFS for a graph with edge weights 0 or 1.
 * [0-k BFS](/my-library/Graph/0-k%20BFS.cpp) - BFS for a graph with integer edge weights from 0 to k.
 * [BFS](/my-library/Graph/BFS.cpp) - breadth-first search.
-* [Bellman-Ford with queue](/my-library/Graph/Bellman-Ford%20with%20queue.cpp) - Bellman-Ford implementation that is usually faster.
 * [Bellman-Ford](/my-library/Graph/Bellman-Ford.cpp) - it builds an array that stores the distances between fixed start and vertices, or `+-INF` if the distance does not exist.
 * [Centroid Decomposition](/my-library/Graph/Centroid%20Decomposition.cpp) - it builds a centroid tree, where the size of each subtree is no more than half the size of the parent.
 * [Cut edges](/my-library/Graph/Cut%20edges.cpp) - it builds an array of cut edges for a graph that does not have multiple edges and loop.
 Cut edge is an only edge that connects two or more components.